Billy Wright Inquiry

 Evidence & Impact

-The Billy Wright Inquiry examined the circumstances surrounding the murder of Billy Wright by INLA prisoners at HMP Maze on 27 December 1997.
-The inquiry, chaired by Lord MacLean, published its report in September 2010, making three recommendations focused on prison record management and learning lessons from the failures identified at HMP Maze.
+The Billy Wright Inquiry examined the circumstances surrounding the murder of Billy Wright at HMP Maze in December 1997.
+The inquiry, chaired by Lord MacLean, published its report in September 2010 with three recommendations focused on prison record management and addressing systemic failures in the prison system.

-The inquiry found that approximately 800 inmate files from HMP Maze had been destroyed in late 2001 or early 2002 without written authorisation.
-All three recommendations were accepted by Secretary of State Owen Paterson, who noted that prisons had become a devolved matter and that he would discuss implementation with Northern Ireland Justice Minister David Ford.
+The inquiry found that approximately 800 inmate files from HMP Maze were destroyed in late 2001 or early 2002 without written authorisation.
+All three recommendations were accepted by Secretary of State Owen Paterson on 14 September 2010, who noted that prisons had become a devolved matter and stated he would discuss the recommendations with Justice Minister David Ford.

 Reforms Attributed to This Inquiry

-- The Department of Justice (Northern Ireland) published a Retention and Disposal Schedule (now in version 5) covering all Department of Justice records including prison records, specifying retention periods for different categories of documents
+- Department of Justice published a Retention and Disposal Schedule (now in version 5) covering all DOJ records including prison records

-- The Prison Review Team (Owers Review) was established in July 2010, publishing 40 recommendations for reform of the Northern Ireland Prison Service in October 2011
+- Prison Review Team established in July 2010 chaired by Dame Anne Owers, publishing final report with 40 recommendations in October 2011

-- A Prison Review Oversight Group was established in December 2011 to monitor implementation of the Owers Review recommendations
+- Prison Review Oversight Group established in December 2011 to monitor implementation of prison reforms

-- The separated housing regime at HMP Maghaberry was established under the Steele Review (2003), applying some operational lessons from HMP Maze
+- Separated housing regime implemented at HMP Maghaberry under the Steele Review (2003)

 Unfinished Business